Once upon a time ...|

 Now during this the same time, I always had a lot of work to do at home that I

 truly did enjoy.
-I had purchased a 70 year old house back in 1991 and I was
+I had purchased a 70 year old house back in the early 90's and I was

 bringing it back to life.
-I had gotten married to a wonderful woman in 1995, and
+I had also gotten married to a wonderful woman in during

 Now once our son was born, my wife went back to work part-time.
 We were both